 Political motivations aside, the central question remains: does forcing a business to increase worker compensation inherently result in long term harm to a company, as Schnatter would have us believe?
 There are major companies in the United States for whom high wages and affordable health care are not only tolerated, but integral to their business strategy.

 Costco Wholesale represents the small number of businesses who consider amenities such as generous health care benefits integral to their business strategy.
-Costco has an exceptionally generous health care plan, with its workers paying just 8 percent of their earnings towards health costs, less than a third of the retail average of 25 percent .
+Costco has an exceptionally generous health care plan, with its workers paying just 8 percent of their earnings towards health costs, less than a third of the retail average of 25 percent (New York Times).
 Their hourly wage follows a similar pattern, averaging $17 an hour.
 Former CEO Jim Sinegal made it clear why Costco paid such generous wages, saying simply, “This is not altruistic.
 This is good business.”
 To Sinegal, the creator of Costco, compensating workers more makes his company more money–the exact opposite position that Papa John adopted.

 In simple dollars and cents, Sinegal’s assertion appears to hold water, resulting in especially profitable stores.
 Costco reported $986 in sales per square foot in 2010.
-Sam’s Club, the Wal-Mart-backed competitor that uses an identical membership-based, low-variety, big box store model, reported just $588 in sales per square foot .
-This results in higher profits per square foot for the former .
+Sam’s Club, the Wal-Mart-backed competitor that uses an identical membership-based, low-variety, big box store model, reported just $588 in sales per square foot (University of Oklahoma).
+This results in higher profits per square foot for the former.
 The key difference in business practices between the two companies comes down to worker compensation; Sam’s Club pays 42 percent lower wages than Costco, and has a vastly inferior health plan.
 Clearly Costco’s approach has worked for them, and serves to demonstrate that high compensation in low wage environments may result in a more stable business.

 Viewing cost of labor as a driver of sales and profits, as opposed to a cost to be minimized, is key to Costco’s strategy.
 The benefits from adopting the approach that Costco, Trader Joe’s, Whole Foods, and others take are sorely missed in many operations, including Papa John’s.
-When asked whether he anticipated employee hours being cut to avoid providing healthcare, Schnatter declared that it would be only “common sense”.
+When asked whether he anticipated employee hours being cut to avoid providing healthcare, Schnatter declared that it would be only “common sense” (Naples News).
 One of the key mistakes made with the all-out suppression of labor costs like this is that it puts serious stress on operational execution.
 Retailers like Costco have thousands of SKUs, making a simple task such as restocking a logistical nightmare.
 This requires good judgement and hard work by seasoned employees, not a poorly motivated workforce with high turnover.
 By retaining workers through good wages, a retailer can ensure that its machine runs smoothly.
 Having workers who are sure to stay for the long term contributes heavily to a boost in efficiency.
-Many managers of retail stores, unable to affect sales in the short term, resort to cutting staff hours in off hours in order to even out short-term profits.
+Many managers of retail stores, unable to affect sales in the short term, resort to cutting staff hours in off hours in order to even out short-term profits (Retail Action Project).
 The result of this in the long term is a workforce too small or too inexperienced to efficiently run their own store, and the effects can be drastic.
-The difference in operational efficiency between the best and worst Borders stores in a survey taken by Harvard Business School was 4300%–predictably, the stores with employees who had higher turnover, less training, and greater workloads were the offenders.
+The difference in operational efficiency between the best and worst Borders stores in a survey taken by Harvard Business School was 4300%–predictably, the stores with employees who had higher turnover, less training, and greater workloads were the offenders (Retail Action Project).

 In addition to worker efficiency, improved customer service as a result of high compensation improves every store’s bottom line.
 Conventional knowledge dictates that bargain-driven businesses like Wal-Mart or Costco aren’t affected much one way or another since consumers shop there for the prices, not the service.
 But research shows that argument to be problematic as well.
-In a survey taken by the Wharton School, a retailer with more than five hundred stores was found to gain between four and twenty-eight dollars for every additional dollar spent on employees.
+In a survey taken by the Wharton School, a retailer with more than five hundred stores was found to gain between four and twenty-eight dollars for every additional dollar spent on employees (The New Yorker).
 The benefits were strongest with stores that were understaffed, but even those with enough employees experienced cost-efficient gains in sales.
 It’s only logical that better customer service would drive more sales; a single bad experience with an employee can lose a business a customer, whereas compensating employees well ensures that this needless loss of consumers can be avoided.
-Trader Joe’s follows this philosophy: its starting wages are more than twice that of their competitors, and it profits enormously, with three times as many sales per square foot than the average American supermarket , thanks in part to their excellent customer service.
+Trader Joe’s follows this philosophy: its starting wages are more than twice that of their competitors, and it profits enormously, with three times as many sales per square foot than the average American supermarket (Retail Action Project), thanks in part to their excellent customer service.